-How ORR exercises its functions is governed by various statutory duties which we must take into account when making a decision on a specific matter.
-Different sets of duties apply depending on whether ORR is exercising its economic or safety functions.
+How ORR exercises its functions is governed by various statutory duties which we must take into account when making decisions.
+Different duties apply depending on whether ORR is exercising its economic or safety functions.
 These duties are listed below.

 For economic regulation our duties are set out under section 4 of the Railways Act 1993.
 These duties include the duty to:

 - otherwise to protect the interests of users of railway services;

 - promote the use of the railway network in Great Britain for the carriage of passengers and goods, and the development of that railway network, to the greatest extent that it considers economically practicable;

 - contribute to the development of an integrated system of transport of passengers and goods;

 - contribute to the achievement of sustainable development;